The Connection between ADHD & Burnout

 ADHD Burnout: Ask Help from a Mental Health Professional

-If you feel like your life is getting very stressful, you feel often exhausted, yous struggle with sleep, shame, and taking care of yourself, it's okay to ask for help from a mental health professional.
-Getting the right support can help preventing burnout.
+If you feel like your life is getting very stressful, you feel often exhausted, you struggle with sleep, shame, and taking care of yourself, it's ok to ask for help from a mental health professional.
+Getting the right support can help prevent burnout!
 A therapist could provide medical advice to you, and could even talk to you about treatment and medication.
-Getting a proper diagnosis could also help you recognize your struggles, and get the adjustments you need at your workplace to help managing your workload and setting boundaries to avoid relapses.
+Getting a proper diagnosis could also help you recognize your struggles, and get the adjustments you need at your workplace to help manage your workload and setting boundaries to avoid relapses.

 ADHD and Burnout: FAQs (Frequently Asked Questions)